CTSRD-CHERI/cheribuild/README.md

 generate SSH host keys for the image so that those don't change everytime the image is rebuilt.
 A suitable `/etc/rc.conf` and `/etc/fstab` will also be added to this directory and can then be customized.

-The default path for the disk image is `~/cheri/output/cheri128-disk.img` for 128-bit.
+The default path for the disk image is `~/cheri/output/cheribsd-<architecture>.img`, i.e.
-The pure-capability images will be installed to `~/cheri/output/purecap-cheri128-disk.img`.
+`cheribsd-riscv64-purecap.img` for pure-capability RISC-V or `cheribsd-mips64.img` for MIPS without CHERI support.

 ### CheriBSD SSH ports